yichenshen/holocron-configs/fish/README.md

 ## Setup

 Run `install.sh` to symlink the various files to `~/.config/fish/`.

+`install.sh` will also install fisher to manage fish plugins, as well as install the specified ones in `fishfile`.

 > WARNING: The script will overwrite any existing config files with the same name.